duttpathak/Linux-/README.md

 9 How do you list all the kernel modules?
 ```
 $ lsmod
+for Unix using docker
+$ docker run cmd.cat/lsmod lsmod
 ```
 10 What is a run-level in Linux?